 EIT Health Bridgehead – Take your business abroad

-BIO Clustermanagement NRW GmbH (BIO CM) is a catalyser in the EIT Health Bridgehead Program offering its service to startups and small companies in the biotechnology and life sciences.
+BIO Clustermanagement NRW GmbH (BIO CM) was a catalyst in the EIT Health Bridgehead program from 2020 to 2023, offering its services to start-ups and small businesses in the fields of biotechnology and life sciences.

-Bridgehead matches high-quality health entrepreneurs with appropriate catalysers facilitating their internationalisation to new European markets (Bridgehead Europe/ Inbound) and non-European markets (Bridgehead Global).
-The catalysers are clusters, networks, or incubators that are experts in the target country and support startups through their local knowledge and contacts.
+Bridgehead matches highly qualified healthcare entrepreneurs with suitable catalysts that facilitate their internationalization into new European markets (Bridgehead Europe/ Inbound) and non-European markets (Bridgehead Global).
+The catalysts are clusters, networks or incubators that are experts in the target country and support start-ups with their local knowledge and contacts.

-Through its network and experience, BIO CM qualifies as a catalyser for Germany and China sharing its expertise with startups and SMEs.
-BIO CM provides support in regulatory, financial, and cultural nature, such as the identification of partners and regions, fairs & conferences, assistance in business agreements, stakeholder management, and tailor-made workshops on e.g. local reimbursement and regulatory system.
+Through its network and experience, BIO CM qualified as a catalyst for Germany and China by sharing its expertise with start-ups and SMEs.
+BIO CM provided regulatory, financial and cultural support, such as partner and region identification, trade fairs and conferences, business agreement support, stakeholder management and customized workshops, e.g. on local reimbursement and regulatory systems.

-BIO CM is not only located in Germany’s largest federal state and in close contact to academia and industry; it also has Chinese-speaking employees, located in Germany and China ideally linking Europe and the Far East.
-Thus, BIO CM can effectively accelerate the market entry to Germany and China.
+BIO CM is not only located in Germany’s largest federal state and is in close contact with science and industry, but also had Chinese-speaking employees in Germany and China, which ideally connected Europe and the Far East.
+This enabled BIO CM to effectively promote the market entry in Germany and China.